-Make sure you remove any old floorcovering.
-The surface should be clean, smooth, and dry for optimal results.
+Remove any old wall or floor covering.
+For optimal results, the surface should be clean, smooth, and dry.
 Repair, patch, and level any damaged or uneven areas.
-Double check to make sure the surface is architecturally sound and can support the weight of tile flooring.
+Ensure the surface is architecturally sound and can support the weight of tile.
 Remove any moldings, trim, or appliances that may interfere with the installation, and check the doorjambs to make sure that you have enough clearance for the tile to be laid beneath.
 For an efficient tile laying experience, start by marking the center point of each of the walls in the room.
 Next, snap chalk lines between the center points of opposite walls to pinpoint the center of the room.
 The intersection of these lines should create perfect squares.
 Starting at the center point, lay a row of loose tiles along the center lines in both directions, using tile spacers as you go to for even, uniform joints.
 Laying out the tile in advance helps to ensure a non-repeat look and can help to ensure that you have enough tile to complete your project before you begin.
 Once you reach the walls, you'll most likely need to cut tiles for a proper fit.
 If the cuts needed are smaller than half of a tile, you can adjust the center line by snapping a new line a half-tile size closer to the wall.
 That will help to ensure that your design looks even and professional.
 If necessary, repeat this step along the intersecting center line.
 For large rooms, you can make the job easier by dividing each section into smaller 2' x 3' grids by snapping additional lines parallel to the centerlines.